difizen/libro-vscode/libro-vscode-extension/README.md

-# libro-notebook README
+# libro-vscode-extension README

-This is the README for your extension "libro-notebook".
+This is the README for your extension "libro-vscode-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features